njacobs2019/tf-template/README.md

 This repo is a template for creating TensorFlow projects in Docker.

-included_repos.txt contains a list of the python packages already installed in the base Tensorflow image
+base_repos.txt contains a list of the python packages already installed in the base Tensorflow image additional_repos.txt contains additional repos that will be pip installed into the container

 # Getting Started